henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-### The probability of Black and white citizens being searched
+### The relative probabilities of Black and white citizens being searched

 &nbsp;
 * In 10,000 simulations, the probability that Blacks face a higher probability of being searched than whites: 1.0 &nbsp;
-* Plotting the beta distributions of searches of Blacks and whites:  worlds apart &nbsp;
+* Plotting the beta distributions of searches of Blacks and whites:  worlds apart

+&nbsp;
 &nbsp;
 &nbsp;